-There is an estimated 645,000 PPIs that occur in human cells.
-Aberrations to these interactions due to mutations can lead to a wide range of diseases, such as cancer, neurodegeneration, cardiovascular disease, and various metabolic diseases.
+There is an estimated 645,000 PPIs that occur in human cells.134 Aberrations to these interactions due to mutations can lead to a wide range of diseases, such as cancer,^{135,136} neurodegeneration,137 cardiovascular disease,138 and various metabolic diseases.139

 Therapeutically targeting cytosolic PPIs has currently been challenging because small molecule drugs, which is currently the most common modality, are most effective when there is a deep binding pocket.
-However, many PPIs interact at shallow interfaces.
-140 Protein-based therapeutics offer a promising alternative, but proteins readily cannot cross cell membranes, escape endosomes, and enter the cytosol because of the biological nature of proteins and membranes: proteins have hydrophilic surfaces, but the lipid bilayer of cell membranes consist of hydrophobic carbon tails.
+However, many PPIs interact at shallow interfaces.140 Protein-based therapeutics offer a promising alternative, but proteins readily cannot cross cell membranes, escape endosomes, and enter the cytosol because of the biological nature of proteins and membranes: proteins have hydrophilic surfaces, but the lipid bilayer of cell membranes consist of hydrophobic carbon tails.

-Only a few proteins that can penetrate cell membranes have been characterized,58-60 but this paucity makes it extremely difficult to generalize principles for cell-penetration and use that knowledge towards designing cell-penetrating proteins for drug targets.
+Only a few proteins that can penetrate cell membranes have been characterized,^{58-60} but this paucity makes it extremely difficult to generalize principles for cell-penetration and use that knowledge towards designing cell-penetrating proteins for drug targets.
 High-throughput screening for candidate cell-penetrating proteins could help address this gap in knowledge, but such methods currently do not exist.

 Here, we propose a novel system, namely a "reporter" cell that drives the gene expression of a fluorescent protein when a protein enters the cytosol.
-The key reaction driving this readout is the release of a transcription factor mediated by split inteins, which are protein fragments that spontaneously ligate their flanking regions (exteins).

-Gene regulation and gene circuit design using synthetic transcription factors have been well studied 141-146 and applied to cell systems that respond to extracellular ligands.147-152 For example, a recent study split the transcription factor, ZF1-VP64, into its two components (a zinc finger DNA-binding domain and VP64 activation domain), fused them to gp41-1 intein fragments, and demonstrated that an intein-mediated reconstitution of the transcription factor can lead to downstream gene activation (this was also possible by tethering the ZF1 domain onto a transmembrane domain, TMD).
+The key reaction driving this readout is the release of a transcription factor mediated by split inteins, which are protein fragments that spontaneously ligate their flanking regions (exteins).74 ligands.^{147-152} For example, a recent study split the transcription factor, ZF1-VP64, into its two components (a zinc finger DNA-binding domain and VP64 activation domain), fused them to gp41-1 intein fragments, and demonstrated that an intein-mediated reconstitution of the transcription factor can lead to downstream gene activation (this was also possible by tethering the ZF1 domain onto a transmembrane domain, TMD).75